 There are many advantages to upgrading older HVAC equipment.
 Improved performance, greater safety, lower utility expenses, greater reliability, lower maintenance requirements, and higher property values are some reasons.
 Let Accurate Heating & Cooling be your trusted HVAC apartment HVAC replacement Omaha experts when it is time for equipment upgrades.

 We install Trane HVAC equipment in apartments.
-For applications that want a lower price point but still want professional grade quality, we also install Armstrong furnaces and air conditioners.
+For applications that want a lower price point but still want professional grade quality, we also install Armstrong furnaces, heat pumps, and air conditioners.
 One option that you may not be aware of involves lease options for new equipment.
 As Trane is part of the Ingersoll Rand family of companies, commercial purchases of Trane products may qualify for Ingersoll Rand leasing arrangements.
 The lease option allows the commercial property owner to have new HVAC equipment with no money down.
 There is a structured lease payment plan.
 At the end of the payment period, the property owner can purchase the equipment for $1.
 For more information about Ingersoll Rand lease options, consult the Ingersoll Rand website.
 Or call us today at 402-238-2425.

 There Are Various Tax Incentives For Upgrading Commercial and Apartment HVAC Replacement Omaha